yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/window_functions/function-syntax-semantics/_index.md

 &#160;&#160;&#160;&#160;&#160;&#160;&#160;[Window functions that return an `int` or `double precision` value as a "classifier" of the position of the row within the window](./#window-functions-that-return-an-int-or-double-precision-value-as-a-classifier-of-the-rank-of-the-row-within-its-window)<br>
 &#160;&#160;&#160;&#160;&#160;&#160;&#160;[Window functions that return columns of another row within the window](./#window-functions-that-return-column-s-of-another-row-within-the-window)

-The two tables at the end classify YSQL's eleven built-in window functions into two groups according to their general common characteristics.
+The two tables at the end classify the eleven built-in window functions into two groups according to their general common characteristics.

 **Note:** The navigation bar lists these window functions in four functional groups.
 The members in each group bear a strong family resemblance to each other.
 The first two groups list functions from the [first table](./#window-functions-that-return-an-int-or-double-precision-value-as-a-classifier-of-the-rank-of-the-row-within-its-window) below.
 And the second two groups list functions from the [second table](./#window-functions-that-return-column-s-of-another-row-within-the-window).